 So if beta-blockers really do reduce the body’s melatonin production, then is it possible that raising it again with melatonin medication could cause the beta-blocker to stop working as it should do?
 This is my hypothesis.

 However, before I formed this hypothesis, I did first consider if it was possible that these chest pains and palpitations were somehow psychosomatic.

 This isn’t the first time I’ve had to consider if some of my issues were psychosomatic.
 However, each time I’ve considered this, it’s always turned out not to be the case, and this time was no different.

-My anxiety disorders have never caused palpitations or chest pains before because whenever my anxiety raises high enough for my body to produce adrenaline, I would have a psychotic episode instead.
 Furthermore, by the time I developed my autonomic disorder that causes my heart palpitations, I’d already worked on myself to massively reduce my psychotic episodes.
-Which meant my anxiety wasn’t triggering any releases of adrenaline anymore, so there could be no way my anxiety is causing my heart problems.
-There is more than a 3-year gap between the two.
-Thus, it’s very unlikely that my mental health is a casual factor in my heart problems.
+This meant my anxiety wasn’t triggering any releases of adrenaline anymore, so there could be no way my anxiety is causing my heart problems.
+There is more than a three-year gap between the two.
+Thus, it’s very unlikely that my mental health is a causal factor in my heart problems.